 Pinguecula does not affect visual acuity.
 Though it is asymptomatic, it causes cosmetic complaints.
 However, if it is inflamed, it is known as pingueculitis.
 When a pinguecula is inflamed, the dilated blood vessels release histamine, serotonin, bradykinin, and prostaglandins to result in the symptoms of pingueculitis.
 The surface of the conjunctiva overlying the pinguecula will interfere with the normal spreading of the tear film.
 Thus dry eye symptoms such as burning sensation, itching, and foreign body sensation occur.
 Dellen may appear near the pinguecula.
-Tear break up time may diminish in patients with pinguecula.
+Tear break-up time may diminish in patients with pinguecula.

 No laboratory investigations are required to diagnose pinguecula.
 Recently optical coherence tomography-angiography has been used for visualizing the anterior segment of the eye.
 It has been seen that changes in the vascularization of pinguecula conjunctiva were not obvious.
-There was no significant difference in blood vessel density between normal conjunctiva and the pinguecula.
+There was no significant difference in blood vessel density between the normal conjunctiva and the pinguecula.
 The anterior segment optical coherence tomography shows the morphological patterns of pinguecula.
 The anterior segment of optical coherence tomography of pinguecula revealed wedge-shaped masses.
 They are similar in configuration to the anterior segment optical coherence tomography pattern of the pterygium.
 In pinguecula, the wedge-shaped mass stopped at the limbal region and did not elevate the corneal epithelium.
 A clearly defined line of separation was present between the pinguecula and the underlying scleral tissue.
 The thickness of the pinguecula is assessable using anterior segment optical coherence tomography.

 Treatment / Management

-Clinicians should advise patients with pinguecula to safeguard their eyes from ultraviolet light, wind, and dust.
+Providers should advise patients with pinguecula to safeguard their eyes from ultraviolet light, wind, and dust.
 The eye should be protected by sunglasses and wide-brimmed hats to avoid sunlight exposure during the day.
 These are effective strategies for minimizing sun damage.
 A wide-brimmed hat or visor can reduce the amount of ultraviolet light reaching the eye by up to 30%.
-Polycarbonate and high index lenses block all ultraviolet-A and ultraviolet -B up to 380 nm.
+Polycarbonate and high index lenses block all ultraviolet-A and ultraviolet-B up to 380 nm.
 CR- 39, a plastic polymer used in the manufacture of eyeglass lenses, blocks ultraviolet-B light.
 However, the crown glass used in optical glasses does not have ultraviolet–B blocking properties.
 Transition lenses offer 100% ultraviolet light protection.
 Polarized lenses offer additional protection, and some contact lenses provide ultraviolet light protection as well.
 Treatment for pinguecula is rarely required.
 Artificial tears may be useful in mild cases of dryness or foreign body sensation.
 If inflammation is more severe, a short course of topical steroids or topical antibiotic–steroid in tapering dose may be indicated.
 Topical non-steroidal anti-inflammatory drugs are also effective in treating pingueculitis.
 Cold compresses may help patients with inflamed pinguecula.

 Surgical excision is considered only for cosmetic reasons.
 Surgical excision of the pinguecula is possible under topical anesthesia.
 Following the excision, the bare sclera can be closed with a conjunctival autograft.
 Topical antibiotic-steroid eye drops are prescribed during the post-operative period.
 It is a final resort either in cases of chronic persistent irritation when the treatment, as mentioned above, has failed, and when interference with contact lens wear occurs.
 Excision should be followed by histological evaluation; this is to exclude malignancy when the pinguecula is atypical in either location or appearance.

 Argon laser photocoagulation is an alternative to standard surgical excision for pinguecula.
 It is a safe method for removing a pinguecula for cosmetic purposes.
 It provides control of the extent and depth of removal of tissue.
 Thus conjunctival defects and complications are reduced.
 Argon laser photocoagulation involves the use of argon green laser (wavelength 514 nm).
 A topical anesthetic drop is instilled into the conjunctival sac before the procedure.
 High power laser is used for thick pinguecula, whereas low power laser is appropriate for thinner pinguecula.
 Usually contiguous, non-overlapping laser spots of 200 microns are used (laser duration 100 milliseconds (ms), power 300 to 360 mW, argon green laser).
 The laser was applied only over the pinguecula and to the conjunctival tissue alone, sparing the tenon capsule and sclera.
-A case report used the following parameters- 532 nm green laser, spot size 50 microns, laser power 350 to 400mW, and laser duration 100 ms. In this report, the first two perpendicular grooves were made over the pinguecula with laser, and then the entire lesion was photo-coagulated.
+A case report used the following parameters- 532 nm green laser, spot size 50 microns, laser power 350 to 400 mW, and laser duration 100 ms. In this report, the first two perpendicular grooves were made over the pinguecula with laser, and then the entire lesion was photo-coagulated.

 Following argon laser photocoagulation, the conjunctival defects are allowed to re-epithelialize.
 During the post-operative period, patients should receive a topical antibiotic steroid eye drop.